vanam/speech-search/README.md

 Keep in mind, that you need to set correct `homepage` (in `package.json`) before you build your App.

-Otherwise application will fail to load static files or attribute `homepage` remove if app is hosted at the server root.
+Otherwise application will fail to load static files.
+Or attribute `homepage` remove if app is hosted at the server root.

 Example:
 ```js